Cash Flow from Operations Formula (Table of Contents)

 Other Cash Flow from Operations Formulas-

-- When the company has all the details mentioned in the cash flow statement below formula is used and for income-related values, the income statement is used.
+- When the company has all the details mentioned in the cash flow statement below, the formula is used, and for income-related values, the income statement is used.
 Here, CFO is the sum of funds from operations and changes in working capital.
 It can be expressed as:-

-Here, funds of operations is the sum of net income, deferred taxes & investment tax credit, depreciation, depletion & amortization and other funds generated by the company.
+Here, operations funds are the sum of net income, deferred taxes & investment tax credit, depreciation, depletion & amortization, and other funds the company generates.
 So, funds from operations can be written as:-

-Now, let us see an example to see its application.
+Now, let us see an example of its application.

 Cash Flow from Operations Formula – Example #2